HarikrishnaBabu/RS-systems-/README.md

 - **Identity.** Anyone can type any name or vehicle number — there's no verification.
 Fine for a demo/community tool, not for anything where impersonation matters.
+- **Vehicle registration is unverified.** The plate field only checks *format*, not whether that vehicle is actually registered.
+Real verification needs a licensed government/RTO data API and a backend server to query it — not achievable from a static site due to browser cross-origin restrictions (CORS) and the legal/reliability risk of scraping a third-party site without permission.
+The "Verify on carinfo.app" link is a manual convenience, not automated enforcement — someone could still type a fake plate and proceed.
 - **Offline/no-internet operation.** Everything here depends on real internet connectivity to Firebase.
 True offline mesh (Bluetooth/ WiFi Direct) isn't achievable from a browser — see the note in this